ri23/FISHmodel/README.md

 `python scripts/3Dseg.py input_data_folder/z_stack_data_file --cell-level-threshold 0.6  --verbose 1`

 `3Dseg.py` and `count_and_annotate.py` have been developed by Matthew Hartley and Tjelvar Olsson, affiliated with the John Innes Centre (JIC-CSB).
-The code is made available here with their approval.
+The code is made available here with their permission.